चरन् वै मधु विन्दति चरन् स्वादुमुदुम्बरम् ।

 This Charaiveti Mantra (33.3) is from ‘Aitreya Brahman’ which was written in about 750 B.C.
 Details of the mantra are here.

 Meditation involves focusing to do nothing, or at least doing one thing only at a time.
 In most Yoga and Tantric practices, that ‘one thing’ is focus on one of the over 2 dozen breathing techniques.
 But that ‘one thing’ could indeed be anything – even wallking.
-Especially when it is sustained for weeks and months over hubdreds / thousands of kilometres.
+Especially when it is sustained for weeks and months over hundreds / thousands of kilometres.

 A 5000 km long pilgrimage on foot from Istanbul in Turkey to Haridwar in India came to a successful near-conclusion at 3.00 pm on 10th November 2018.
 Tarun Kumar stepped forward under the tall Shiva Statue in the Vivekananda Park located at the entrance of Haridwar in the foothills of Himalayas in northern India and welcomed Matthieu de Lamarzelle and Françoise Lion Simonot, garlanding them with marigold-malas.
 Both of them are senior citizens with age of 70+.
 The duo crossed the canal of the hydro-electricity generation dam few kilometres away, yet still within Haridwar, from the mountain-side and entered the park.

-Jean-Yves Marion and Sylvain Contassot-Vivier, two other senior executives in France were accompanying the duo.
 All of them sat in the lawns soaking in the sight and listening to the reassuring lullaby of the mighty Ganges flowing from 2 sides.

-The five walkers walked the last kilometre of this long journey together and entered Haridwar and ended the voyage.
+The walkers walked the last kilometre of this long journey together and entered Haridwar and ended the voyage.

 Matthieu and Francoise had first met each other while visiting India.